Frequently Asked Questions about Mike Bentley's Selling Advisory Service for Australian Real Estate

 Vendors Advocate (VA): A Vendors Advocate typically takes over the sales process on your behalf.
 They may appoint the selling agent, negotiate the agency agreement, and manage the campaign.
 Importantly, the VA is usually paid from the selling agent's commission, often on a sliding scale.
 While this may appear cost-free, the fee ultimately comes from your sale proceeds, and the advocate's relationships with particular agents can sometimes influence agent selection.

 Sellers Advisor (SA – Mike Bentley's service): A Sellers Advisor acts more like your solicitor or accountant – an independent professional who guides and advises you throughout the sale process while you remain in control of all key decisions.
-The service is provided for a fixed, transparent professional fee of $3,888, ensuring advice that is independent and focused solely on your interests.
+The service is provided for a fixed, transparent professional fee, ensuring advice that is independent and focused solely on your interests.

 In short: a Vendors Advocate takes over the process, while a Sellers Advisor empowers and advises you while keeping you firmly in control.